decadenza/Go_PID_tasks/README.md

 ## Assigned tasks

-1. Function to import csv file and provide a moving average of the previous 20 seconds for each sensor value (each column).
+1. [task1.go](task1.go) Script to import csv file and provide a moving average of the previous 20 seconds for each sensor value (each column).

-2.
+2. [task2.go](task2.go) Script to recursively search .xlsx files into the target directory.

-3.
+3. [task2.go](task2.go) Example of PID controller.